Fluorky/Rotated-datasets-evaluation-pipeline/README.md

 ## Citation

-If this repository is used in academic work, please cite the related publication or thesis when available.
+This repository includes a `CITATION.cff` file with machine-readable citation metadata.

-A `CITATION.cff` file may be added in the future to provide machine-readable citation metadata.
+If this repository is used in academic work, please cite the related publication or thesis when available, and use the metadata from `CITATION.cff` for citing this software artifact.

 ## License